-To bake, slide the flat bread off the pizza peel or baking sheet onto the preheated stone that is still in the oven (On most pizza stones, you should be able to bake 2 flat breads at the same time).
-Use a long-handled spatula to help transfer the bread if needed.
+To bake, slide the flat bread off the pizza peel or baking sheet onto the preheated stone that is still in the oven.
+Use a long-handled spatula to help transfer the flat bread if needed.
 Bake 3 to 5 minutes or until flat bread is lightly browned.

 When the flat bread is done, remove it from the oven with a pizza peel.
 You can also use a spatula or tongs to gently transfer the flat bread to a cutting board, pizza pan or cookie sheet for serving.

 Repeat with remaining dough portions.
 Any unused dough can be stored in the freezer until later use; wrap each portion individually in plastic wrap.
 Store up to 2 weeks in freezer.
 Thaw at room temperature about 20 minutes or in refrigerator about 1 hour.